StarQQQ/StarQQQ.github.io/README.md

 1. use Ajax & JQuery return the Json file in table format

-DOM

-Vue.
-JS
-1. be able to show and flip with different pictures
+Vue
+1. in bu.html
+2. Conditionals and Loops
+3. Event Handling and Methods

 Additionl:
 use bootstrap on Trip webpage to toggle data by clicking the image